5 Reasons you will love Sagsai in western Mongolia

 To conclude that we got the reasons why we should love Sagsai, where one of the most hospitable people on earth living in a nomadic way of life and keeping the ancient falconry culture, where one of the most attractive festival takes place and that shows amazing heritages, where one of the most iconic wild animals inhabit that indirectly supports the humans.
 The place itself should be on your bucket list to travel and love.

-At Ayan Travel, we initiated the project and this is the way we choose to help preserving these natural and cultural treasures is to raise awareness to the world by using the power of photography.
-If you would like to join us to this campaign, please feel free to contact us and we are open to the further cooperation.
+At Ayan Travel, we initiated the project and this is the way we choose to help preserve these natural and cultural treasures is to raise awareness to the world by using the power of photography.
+If you would like to join us in this campaign, please feel free to contact us and we are open to further cooperation.